What are the most common causes of fires on campus?

 Is there a process for fire protection equipment that needs taken out of service?

 A Red Tag Permit must be obtained any time fire protection equipment is taken out of service.
-This permit, which is obtained by calling Environmental Health and Safety at 773-702-9999, gives the required permission to take the system out of service.
+This permit, which is obtained by calling the Facilities Services Work Center at 773.834.1414, gives the required permission to take the system out of service.
 The process also notifies the Chicago Fire Department, University Police, and the insurance carrier.

 What type of permit is required for conducting hot work?